KarlGW/azfunc/README.md

 }
 ```

-This enbables the function to be developed like any HTTP server/handler.
+This enables the function to be developed like any HTTP server/handler.
 **Note**: This is not suitable if a non HTTP output binding, or multiple output bindings are used.

 ## Install